mukeshkannan02/MK-news-app/README.md

 ▶️ Running the Project

 Start the development server:
-npm run dev  or  yarn dev
+npm run dev  /  yarn dev

 Open your browser and navigate to: http://localhost:3000